A Sign Above My Door

 (Surah Nuh 71:28)

-‘Whoever believes in Allah and the Last Day should be hospitable to his guest…’
+The Prophet (as) said: ‘Whoever believes in Allah and the Last Day should be hospitable to his guest…’

-My virtual home, as with my actual home, is a welcoming and accepting place, insha Allah.
+Welcome to Abdur Rahman’s Corner, my very own virtual home.
+My online home, as with my actual home, is a welcoming and accepting place.
 I welcome all visitors to my cyber-home, regardless of background.
 Let me take this opportunity to offer greetings of peace.
-I’ll even go so far as to offer generous helpings of (virtual) tea and biscuits!
+However, before you enter, please be aware of the rules of my home.
+There aren’t many, but such rules as exist are taken seriously.

 The comments and ideas of others are the responsibility of their respective authors.
-Also, I am not responsible for the comment of other websites linked to here.
+Also, I am not responsible for the content of other websites linked to here.
 My inclusion of such links does not indicate that I agree with all that they say, merely that I have found that site helpful and useful in some way.

-Furthermore, please also note, that although I welcome comments from anyone who passes by, a word about appropriate conduct is in order.
+Furthermore, please also note, that although I welcome comments from anyone who passes by, a word about appropriate conduct (adab) is in order.

-love the site !! having just recently converted to islam i found all your articles very informative.
+1. love the site !! having just recently converted to islam i found all your articles very informative.

 i am presently trying to locate a scholar in the north east to assist me with my conversion, however i also need someone who can teach me the sufi path and i am finding this extremely difficult, surely there must be a sufi in the north east !! if there is i cannot find him / her !!